TheAdeo/filament-knowledge/README.md

 #### - Printing: (240° / 60° / - )
 It doesn't flow a lot, so it has to be printed a bit slower than PLA, and requires to be dried as it is very hygroscopic.
+> [!WARNING]
+> PETG has very high adhesion to smooth PEI and glass beds and can damage them, so a release agent (glue or hairspray) is reccommended, textured PEI is also a good choice.

 #### - Variants:
 - Glow in the Dark